 An Australian patent only provides protection in Australia.
-To obtain protection abroad, the applicant will need to file separate patent applications in each country or file a single international application under the Patent Cooperation Treaty, which gives the application effect in 152 countries including Australia.
+To obtain protection abroad, the applicant will need to file separate patent applications in each country or file a single international application under the Patent Cooperation Treaty (PCT), which gives the application effect in 152 countries including Australia.
+PCT applications based on a provisional application must be done within 12 months of filing the provisional application.